CoregoLabs/Proposal/README.md

 -   Instantaneous Pool Data
 -   Contributor Input: Circle graph showcasing contributor-provided and system-provided bits, akin to the income graph on the dotreasury website.
 -   Coretime Purchases: Volume purchased during a specific time frame.
 -   Pending Payouts: Unclaimed payouts, reminiscent of the 'to be awarded' data on the dotreasury website.
-TODO: should we mention dotreasury?

 **3. Market**
 As the secondary market expands with increasing user transitions, it becomes crucial to index pertinent data.

 For instance, by tracking daily, weekly, or other periodic purchases and sales, users can gain a clearer understanding of coretime's price trends.
 Moreover, real-time indexing of coretime's price can offer immediate insights.
 Such data indexing could pave the way for aggregators to present users with diverse liquidity options across multiple coretime markets akin to the 1inch protocol.
-TODO: Should we mention 1inch?

 Data
 -   Regions on sale (for a specified period)